4 Benefits of an Employee Volunteer Program

 Group shot of Delta Dental of Arizona employees standing for a photo after attending an employee volunteer event at the Oral Cancer Walk for Awareness

-As the director of community benefit for Delta Dental of Arizona Foundation, I have the privilege of working with amazing nonprofits and clinics to improve oral health for children, seniors and pregnant women across our state.
+As the director of community benefits for Delta Dental of Arizona Foundation, I have the privilege of working with amazing nonprofits and clinics to improve oral health for children, seniors and pregnant women across our state.
 Helping others makes me happy, and it’s also a big part of what makes our company culture so great.
 From our customer service team to our claims team; from our enrollment team to our sales team; from our finance team to our executive team—they all want to help people improve their smiles.
 It’s literally what we do every day.

 As part of this culture, our associates are encouraged to volunteer and donate their time to meaningful causes across the state.
 We believe strongly that when you give a smile, you get a hundred smiles in return.
 We’re clearly not the only people with this philosophy.
 According to the Volunteering in America report, more than 77 million adults volunteered nearly 7 billion hours in 2018!